Orexin receptor type 2

 Orexin receptor type 2 (Ox2R or OX_{2}), also known as hypocretin receptor type 2 (HcrtR2), is a protein that in humans is encoded by the HCRTR2 gene.
 It should not be confused for the protein CD200R1 which shares the alias OX2R but is a distinct, unrelated gene located on the human chromosome 3.

 Structure

 The structure of the receptor has been solved to 2.5 Å resolution as a fusion protein bound to suvorexant using lipid-mediated crystallization.

 Function

 OX_{2} is a G-protein coupled receptor expressed exclusively in the brain.
 It has 64% identity with OX_{1}.
 OX_{2} binds both orexin A and orexin B neuropeptides.
 OX_{2} is involved in the central feedback mechanism that regulates feeding behaviour.
 Mice with enhanced OX_{2} signaling are resistant to high-fat diet-induced obesity.

-This receptor is activated by Hipocretin, which is a wake-promoting hypothalamic neuropeptide that acts as a critical regulator of sleep in animals as Zebrafish or Mammals.
+This receptor is activated by orexin, which is a wake-promoting hypothalamic neuropeptide that acts as a critical regulator of sleep in animals as Zebrafish or Mammals.
 This protein has mutations in Astyanax mexicanus that reduces the sleep needs of the cavefish.